We all know the purpose of cat litter; but, what if I were to tell you that it has a multitude of uses around the home?

-Even if you don’t have a cat, add kitty litter to the shopping list today.
+Even if you don’t have a cat, add kitty litter to your shopping list today.
 You will be amazed at its many different uses.

 Why Does Kitty Litter Absorb Odors?

-For this reason, kitty litter not only is great at absorbing odors, but is one of the best materials for taming odors in the refrigerator and freezer.
+Kitty litter is not only is great at absorbing odors, but is one of the best materials for taming odors in the refrigerator and freezer.

 Uses For Cat Litter – Table Of Contents